GurditLubana/Group-10-Meal-Planner/README.md

 ### Edible
 This is an Abstract class at the top of the heirarchy of food items.
 This class defines essential
-attributes and methods that all fod items should have.
+attributes and methods that all food items should have.

 ###
 ## Persistence